numrahq/fullstack-test-backend/IMPROVEMENTS.md

 We can enhance the code by explicitly telling which types should be returned by the functions.
 My IDE was a bit lost on this.

+## Error treatment

+It's good to have at least one generic way to hook up "catching" errors with an error treatment.

+As the business logic progress, specialized catches can be put in place, allowing specialized treaments.

 # RESTful API

 When going for REST apis it's a common practice to follow the RESTfull conventions.
 I don't know if this was the intention here, but if it was, there are some possible improvements.